James Louis Sobieski: Dynastic plans in Silesia and Ducal Prussia

 The young prince was also drawn into his parents' dynastic plans, which only further inflamed the aristocracy's antipathy towards the Sobieski family.
-Despite efforts by his parents at the Vienna court, they were unable to secure for Jakub rule over the Duchies of Legnica, Brzeg, Wołów, and Oława in Silesia after the Piast Dynasty died out in 1675.
+Despite efforts by his parents at the Vienna court, they were unable to secure for Jakub rule over the Duchies of Legnica, Brzeg, Wołów, and Oława in Silesia after the Piast dynasty died out in 1675.
 This led Jakub' father Jan III Sobieski to put a plan together to seize power in Ducal Prussia and elevate his son.
-The secret treaty of Jaworów signed in 1675 between the Polish king and France committed Poland to aiding France against Brandenburg-Prussia in exchange for French monetary subsidies and support for Polish claims over Ducal Prussia.
+The secret treaty of Jaworów signed in 1675 between the Polish king-Lithuanian grand duke and France committed Poland to aid France against Brandenburg-Prussia in exchange for French monetary subsidies and support for Polish claims over Ducal Prussia.
 The French promised to mediate between Poland and the Ottoman Empire so that Polish forces could be diverted from the southern border.

-The treaty failed however, as French diplomats were unable to improve the relations between Poland and the Ottomans.
-The Truce of Żurawno signed the following year was unfavorable to Poland.
+The treaty failed however, as French diplomats were unable to improve the relations between Polish-Lithuanian Commonwealth and the Ottomans.
+The Truce of Żurawno signed the following year was unfavorable to Poland-Lithuania.
 France eventually concluded the Treaty of Nijmegen with Prussia in 1679.
 This cooled France's relations with Poland, as Sobieski abandoned his pro-French stance.
-The Polish-French alliance had completely fallen apart by 1683 when some of the pro-French faction members within Poland were accused of plotting to overthrowing Sobieski, and French ambassador Nicolas-Louis de l'Hospital, Bishop of Beauvais and Marquis of Vitry was forced to leave the country.
+The Polish-French alliance had completely fallen apart by 1683 when some of the pro-French faction members within Poland were accused of plotting to overthrow Sobieski, and French ambassador Nicolas-Louis de l'Hospital, Bishop of Beauvais and Marquis of Vitry were forced to leave the country.

 The failure of this plan prompted the king to promote Prince Jakub through participation in the war against the Ottoman Empire.
 In this way, King Jan was aiming to gain social acceptance for an increased role for the prince, who he hoped would become the second most important person in the Commonwealth after himself.
 These efforts culminated in the fifteen-year-old prince fighting alongside his father against the Turks at the Battle of Vienna in 1683.
-In line with his parents ambitions for him, Prince Jakub was a member of the Order of the Golden Fleece a Catholic order of chivalry which has been referred to as the most elite brotherhood in the Christian faith.
+In line with his parents' ambitions for him, Prince Jakub was a member of the Order of the Golden Fleece a Catholic order of chivalry which has been referred to as the most elite brotherhood in the Christian faith.